GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

             out_field = copy_plus_five(in_field, out_field)
 ```

-Note that you can pass fields to the function, even though the function is defined with scalar
-inputs.
-This is a quality of life feature of NDSL.
-Behind the scenes, the system takes these
-fields and extracts the scalar value which cooresponds to the current index, and only this value
-is passed onwards to the function.
-</br></br>

-# Stencils vs Functions
+## Stencils vs Functions

 Every computaiton block must have an outermost layer of a stencil.
 The stencil signals that
 parallel computation is possible, and defines the iteration policy and interval.
 From this point
 the following logic applies:

 - It is not possible to call one stencil from within another, as that would create a situation where
-you have two layers of parallelization.
-If you want to reuse code in two stencils, it should be put
+there are two layers of parallelization.
+If you want to reuse code across multiple stencils, it
-into a function.
-For similar reasons, it is not possible to call a stencil from within a function.
+should be put into a function.

+- For similar reasons, it is not possible to call a stencil from within a function.

-- Since functions are point computations and operate independently of iteration polity and interval,
-it is possible to call one function from other within functions.
+- As long as you are originating from a stencil, it is possible to call one function from
-</br></br>
+within another function.

-# Basic Stencil & Function Tips and Tricks
+## Basic Stencil & Function Tips and Tricks

 Multiple stencils can be used sequantially with no impact on performanc - NDSL will combine
 these stencils during compilation.